till-s/linux_drv_fpga_prog/README.md

     /sys/bus/platform/devices/prog-fpga.0/

- which is bound to the driver and features the same 'file', 'autoload' etc. properties.
+ which is bound to the driver and features the same `file', `autoload' etc. properties.

- Soft devices can be removed (write nonzero to 'remove').
+ Soft devices can be removed (write nonzero to `remove').

 ## PROGRAMMING (identical for use case 1. and 2.):